06/05/11 - 14h27

 IRRF is the abbreviation for Imposto de Renda Retido na Fonte and corresponds to the income tax withheld at source.

-It applies to labor income, capital income, remittances abroad and other income, such as prizes, advertising services provided by legal entities and remuneration for services provided by legal entities.
+It applies to labour income, capital income, remittances abroad and other incomes, such as prizes, advertising services provided by legal entities and remuneration for services provided by legal entities.

 IE

-IE is the abbreviation for Imposto sobre a Exportação, it is an import tax applied to the exportation of national products.
+IE is the abbreviation for Imposto sobre a Exportação, it is an import tax applied to the exporting of national products.

-The calculation basis is the financing price that the product would reach in the international market under free competition conditions.
-Imposto sobre a Exportação is a federal tax that are paid by the exporter of the goods from Brazil.
+The calculation basis is the financing price that the product would reach on the international market under free competition conditions.
+Imposto sobre a Exportação is a federal tax that is paid by the exporter of the goods from Brazil.

 ICMS

-ICMS, the abbreviation for Imposto sobre Operações Relativas à Circulação de Mercadorias e Serviços de Transporte Interestadual e Intermunicipal e de Comunicações, is a value-added tax on sales and services and applies to the movement of goods, transportation and communication services, and to the supplying of any goods.
+ICMS, the abbreviation for Imposto sobre Operações Relativas à Circulação de Mercadorias e Serviços de Transporte Interestadual e Intermunicipal e de Comunicações, is a value-added tax on sales and services which applies to the movement of goods, transportation and communication services and to supplying any goods.

-It is paid by private people and legal entities who commercialize any good; by those who import products from abroad; those who acquired the goods seized by customs and those who acquire petroleum products from abroad.
+It is paid by private individuals and legal entities who commercialise any goods, by those who import products from abroad, those who acquire goods seized by customs and those who acquire petroleum products from abroad.

 IPVA

-Imposto sobre a Propriedade de Veículos Automotores (IPVA) is a vehicle tax applied to the possession of motorized vehicles (cars, trucks, motorcycles, airplanes, boats, etc).
+Imposto sobre a Propriedade de Veículos Automotores or IPVA is a vehicle tax applied to the possession of motorised vehicles like cars, trucks, motorcycles, etc.

-IPVA is a state tax and must be paid by anyone who owns a motorized vehicle.
+IPVA is a state tax and must be paid by anyone who owns a motorised vehicle.

 IPTU

-Imposto sobre a Propriedade Predial e Territorial Urbana (IPTU) is a real-estate tax applied to the property located within urban limits.
+Imposto sobre a Propriedade Predial e Territorial Urbana, known as IPTU is a real estate tax applied to properties located within urban limits.

-IPTU is a tax charged by the municipality and must be paid by the property's owner.
+IPTU is a tax charged by the municipality and must be paid by the property owner or tenant in case of rental property.

 ITBI